YumiJaleley/Portfolio/content/projects/procedural-jellyfish.md

 {{<image src="Jellyfish/gif_godrays.gif" height="315" caption="Gif of cheap godrays">}}
 {{</rowgap>}}

+The sand texture and PPV enhance the environment while cleverly masking the small loaded area, conserving disk space.
+Meanwhile, the god rays provide a visually effective and cost-effective alternative to Unreal's more expensive environment light mixture effects.

 <br/><br/>

-# Jalyfish Clone System
+# Jellyfish Clone System

-Once the artist, or player, has finished customising their jellyfish, they may let it swim in the background.
+As mentioned, users can populate their environment with custom jellyfish.
+I included this feature to showcase how artists could utilize my project to fill a space with NPCs or allow players to save their personalized jellyfish creations.

 To do this, I used an array and velocity script.
 The submitted jellyfish is cloned, with the clone containing a random velocity that changes direction if colliding with an invisible wall, to avoid jellyfish leaving the area.
 The clone is also added to an array list that deletes that oldest list item once 10 items have been added, to avoid overcrowding.
-This "particle" system creates a neat, easily customisable method to crowd an environment and for the player to admire their creation.
+This creates an intuitive, easily editable set up for an artist to use or for a player, of any specs, to admire their creations.

 {{<rowgap>}}
 {{<image src="Jellyfish/portfolio_equation.png" height="330" caption="Velocity calculated through the 'Euler Method' equation.">}}